Canon RP vs Fujifilm X-A5

 It is notable that the Canon RP has a headphone jack, which is not present on the X-A5 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-Both the Canon RP and the X-A5 are recent models that are part of the current product line-up.
-The X-A5 replaced the earlier Fujifilm X-A3, while the Canon RP does not have a direct predecessor.
+The Canon RP is a recent model that features in the current product line-up of Canon.
+In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Which of the two cameras – the Canon RP or the Fujifilm X-A5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger sensor captures a wider spectrum of light and dark details.

 - Better low-light sensitivity: Larger sensor produces good images even in poorly lit environments.

 - Better video: Provides higher movie framerates (4K/30p versus 4K/15p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.